flutter/website/src/content/app-architecture/cookbook/offline-first.md

 }
 ```

-The  database service is named DatabaseService,
+The database service is named `DatabaseService`,
 and it stores data using SQL,
-similar to the one found in the Persistent Storage Architecture: SQL recipe.
+similar to the one found in the [Persistent Storage Architecture: SQL][] recipe.

 <?code-excerpt "lib/data/services/database_service.dart (DatabaseService)"?>
 ```dart